Quantum cluster characters of Hall algebras revisited: Preliminaries

 \begin{lemma}\cite[Proposition 2.4]{DXZ} Each object $M_\bullet$ in $C_2(\P)$ has a direct sum decomposition

 for some $P, Q\in\P$ and $M\in\A$.
 Moreover, the objects $P, Q$ and $M$ are uniquely determined up to isomorphism. \end{lemma}

-\begin{lemma}\cite[Corollaries 3.1 and 3.2]{Bau} The objects $C_P$ and $K_P$, where $P\in\P$ is indecomposable, provide a complete set of indecomposable projective objects in $C_2(\mathscr{P})$; and the objects $Z_P$ and $K_P$ provide a complete set of indecomposable injective objects.
-Moreover, all $K_P$ are exactly the whole indecomposable projective-injective objects. \end{lemma}
+\begin{lemma}\cite[Corollaries 3.1 and 3.2]{Bau} The objects $C_P$ and $K_P$, where $P\in \Ind(\P)$, provide a complete set of indecomposable projective objects in $C_2(\mathscr{P})$; and the objects $Z_P$ and $K_P$ provide a complete set of indecomposable injective objects.
+Moreover, all $K_P$ are exactly all the indecomposable projective-injective objects. \end{lemma}

 For each $M_\bullet\in C_2(\P)$, we have a projective resolution and an injective resolution of $M_\bullet$ in the following \begin{lemma}\cite[Proposition 3.2]{Bau} For each $M_\bullet\in C_2(\P)$, we have the following short exact sequences